The Virginian (TV series): John Grainger

 At the beginning of season five, with Judge Garth, Betsy, and Jennifer gone, a new character was brought in to run Shiloh.
 Charles Bickford played a stern but loving grandfather to his two grandchildren, Stacey and Elizabeth.
 Although the Virginian and Mr. Grainger never quite had the father–son relationship that the Virginian and Judge Garth had, they got along well.
 Charles Bickford's death on November 9, 1967, was a shock to the cast.
 He was replaced by John McIntire as his brother Clay.

 Stacey Grainger

 Played by Don Quine, Stacey Grainger, the grandson of John Grainger, lived at Shiloh, beginning in season five.
 He worked alongside Trampas, and the two become good friends.
 Stacey's sister Elizabeth looked up to him as a big brother, and he filled the role more than competently.
-Quine's two seasons on The Virginian were the only ones that finished in the Nielsen rating top-15 yearend rankings.
+Quine's two seasons on The Virginian were the only ones that finished in the Nielsen rating top-15 year-end rankings.

 Elizabeth Grainger

 Stacey's younger sister Elizabeth (Sara Lane) was the granddaughter of John Grainger, starting in season five.
-Trampas, the Virginian, and Stacey all look out for her wellbeing.
-Elizabeth was cast as a teenaged girl enjoying her life on the frontier.
+Trampas, the Virginian, and Stacey all looked out for her wellbeing.
+Elizabeth was cast as a teenage girl enjoying her life on the frontier.
 She loved horses, riding the range, and going to the ever-present Saturday-night dances.
-Sara Lane left the series in season eight.
+Sara Lane departed the series in season eight.